Shine FM

 28 November 2025, 9:43 am

-Ngai Senior Secondary School has regained its lost glory, recording growth in student enrollment, staff numbers, and modern infrastructure.
-This was revealed during the Parents Teachers Association (PTA) annual general meeting for the 2025 academic year, held on 27th November.
-The meeting brought together PTA members, board representatives, and local authorities, who all witnessed the school’s revival marked by new classrooms and laboratories.
+Ngai Senior Secondary School has regained its lost glory, recording growth in student enrolment, staff numbers, and modern infrastructure.
+This was highlighted during the Parents Teachers’ Association (PTA) Annual General Meeting for the 2025 academic year, held on 27 November.
+The meeting brought together PTA members, board representatives, and local authorities, who all witnessed the school’s revival, marked by new classrooms and laboratories.

-Despite these successes, the school continues to grapple with challenges, including shortages of dormitories for both boys and girls, inadequate water supply, lack of transport, insufficient power, and unfenced premises.
+Despite these successes, the school continues to face challenges, including a shortage of dormitories for both boys and girls, inadequate water supply, lack of transport, insufficient power, and an unfenced compound.

-Headteacher Janani Okot confirmed the challenges, noting that they have hindered progress despite achievements made in the last two years.
+Headteacher Janani Okot acknowledged these challenges, noting that they have hindered further progress despite the gains made over the past two years.
 He proposed the establishment of a PTA project to generate funds beginning in 2026, as earlier resolved by the committee.

-PTA Chairperson Beatrice Auma Okello, who also doubles as Secretary for Education in Oyam District Local Government, explained that the committee had initially considered increasing school fees by 75,000 shillings per term, alongside a one-time contribution of a bag of cement.
-However, after a spirited discussion, parents agreed on a more modest increment of 41,000 shillings per term, plus a single bag of Tororo cement paid once.
+PTA Chairperson Beatrice Auma Okello, who also serves as Secretary for Education in Oyam District Local Government, explained that the committee had initially considered increasing school fees by 75,000 shillings per term, along with a one-off contribution of a bag of cement.
+However, after a spirited discussion, parents agreed on a more modest increment of 41,000 shillings per term, plus a single bag of Tororo cement to be paid once.

-Local authorities, including LC3 Chairperson of Ngai Sub-county Jimmy Anywar, Sub-county Chief Joel Atine, and GISO Walter Okello, extended thanks to the school authorities and parents for the great work done towards restoring the mighty learning institution.
-They promised maximum support going forward.
+Local authorities, including LC3 Chairperson of Ngai Sub-county Jimmy Anywar, Sub-county Chief Joel Atine, and GISO Walter Okello, thanked the school authorities and parents for their efforts in restoring the prominent learning institution.
+They pledged their full support moving forward.

-Board Chairperson Emmanuel Oyuku Ocen commended the PTA and School Management Committee for their initiative, saying the project will help address current challenges and enable Ngai SS to fully regain its excellence in academics, sports, and other areas.
+Board Chairperson Emmanuel Oyuku Ocen commended the PTA and School Management Committee for their initiative, noting that the project will help address current challenges and enable Ngai Senior Secondary School to fully regain its excellence in academics, sports, and other areas.